RickStrahl/MarkdownMonster/README.md

 ![Weblog Publishing Addin](WebLogPublishingAddin.png)

 I can think of a few others - a quick way to commit to Git and Push would be useful for documentation solutions so you can easily persist changes to a GitHub repository.
-Embedding all sorts of content like reference links, adsense links, amazon product links, a new post template engine etc. etc.
+Embedding all sorts of content like reference links, AdSense links, amazon product links, a new post template engine etc. etc.

 Or maybe you have custom applications that use Markdown text and provide an API that allows you to post the Markdown (or HTML) to the server.
 It's easy to build a custom add-in that lets you take either the Markdown text or rendered HTML and push it to a custom REST interface in your custom application.